Those eligible to apply for vacation accommodation are:

 Undergraduates and postgraduates on taught courses with university examinations falling outside standard term dates

-Those wishing to be accommodated during a vacation must complete a request form and return it to the Accommodation Manager, Sarah Smith (email@example.com), no later than Friday of 6th week of each term.
+Those who are eligible to be accommodated during a vacation (see above) must complete a request form and return it to the Accommodation Manager, Sarah Smith (firstname.lastname@example.org), no later than Friday of 6th week of each term.
 Late return will forfeit a student’s right to be considered for vacation accommodation.
 Anyone requiring vacation accommodation must complete and return the relevant form (available from the Accommodation Manager) by the stated deadline and sign the regulations concerning vacation accommodation.
 Late returns will not be accepted.
 The rules governing vacation residence can be found in Part 2.

 All students must sign to abide by the terms and conditions governing vacation accommodation (attached).
 Anyone found breaking these conditions may be asked to vacate their accommodation immediately.